 - Altered mechanical properties: Depending on the base material, the HAZ may experience either hardening (becoming more brittle) or softening (becoming weaker than the surrounding material).

-- Residual stress concentration: The uneven heating and cooling during welding creates internal stresses that concentrate in the HAZ, potentially leading to stress corrosion cracking or fatigue failure.
+- Residual stress concentration: Uneven heating and cooling during welding creates internal stresses that concentrate in the HAZ, potentially leading to stress corrosion cracking or fatigue failure.

 - Microstructural vulnerabilities: Certain alloys develop problematic microstructures in the HAZ, such as martensite in high-carbon steels, which can crack without proper control measures.

 In pressure vessel applications, HAZ-related failures can have catastrophic consequences.
-A 2019 study published in Engineering Failure Analysis found that over 60% of pressure vessel weld failures were initiated in the heat-affected zone rather than in the weld metal itself.
-This statistic highlights why proper heat-affected zone welding management is critical for safety-critical applications.
+A study in Engineering Failure Analysis found that over 60% of pressure vessel weld failures were initiated in the heat-affected zone rather than the weld metal itself.
+This highlights why proper pressure vessel fabrication and ASME-certified standards are critical for safety.

 Managing Heat-Affected Zones for Stronger Welds